eesazahed/laser-chat-2.0/README.md

 # Hosting a server

 To host your own chat server, first open the terminal and type in `git clone https://github.com/EesaZahed/laser-chat.git`.
-Next, type `cd laser-chat` and `npm i react` in the terminal.
+Next, type `cd laser-chat` and `npm i` in the terminal.

 Next, create a Google Firebase web project at https://console.firebase.google.com/, and enable a firestore database, and also add a method for user authentication with an the users Google Account.
 Once you create your project, go to your project settings, and copy the `firebaseConfig` object, and paste it in `src/firebase/config.js`.